-- Exhibit A: Project Plans entitled "Pajaro Valley Chevron", Architectural Plans, prepared by Frank E. Areyano Architect, 10 sheets, with revisions through 7/1/09; Landscape Plan, prepared by Ali M. Oskoorouchi, 1 sheet, dated 1/30/09; Preliminary Engineering Plans, prepared by Bowman & Williams, with revisions through 6/15/09; Sign Plans, prepared by Sign Designs, 7 sheets, dated 7/13/09. - I. This permit authorizes the demolition of an existing gas station and the construction of a replacement gas station with a convenience store, restaurant, and car wash.
+- Exhibit A: Project Plans entitled "Pajaro Valley Chevron", Architectural Plans, prepared by Frank E. Areyano Architect, 10 sheets, with revisions through 7/1/09; Landscape Plan, prepared by Ali M. Oskoorouchi, 1 sheet, dated 1/30/09; Preliminary Engineering Plans, prepared by Bowman & Williams, with revisions through 6/15/09; Sign Plans, prepared by Sign Designs, 7 sheets, dated 7/13/09, and as amended by the ZA on 2/19/10. - I. This permit authorizes the demolition of an existing gas station and the construction of a replacement gas station with a convenience store, restaurant, and car wash.
 This approval does not confer legal status on any existing structure(s) or existing use(s) on the subject property that are not specifically authorized by this permit.
 Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant/owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Demolition Permit from the Santa Cruz County Building Official. - 1.
-All requirements of the Monterey Bay Unified Air Pollution Control District shall be met in the demolition of the existing facility. - C. Obtain final water and sanitary sewer service approvals from the City of Watsonville. - D. Obtain all required approvals from the Monterey Bay Unified Air Pollution Control District for the construction of the replacement gas station facility. - E. Obtain a Building Permit from the Santa Cruz County Building Official. - 1.
+All requirements and permits of the Monterey Bay Unified Air Pollution Control District shall be met in the demolition of the existing facility.
+(Amended at ZA 2/19/10) - C. Obtain final water and sanitary sewer service approvals from the City of Watsonville. - D. Obtain all required approvals and permits from the Monterey Bay Unified Air Pollution Control District for the construction of the replacement gas station facility.
+(Amended at ZA 2/19/10) - E. Obtain a Building Permit from the Santa Cruz County Building Official. - 1.
 Any outstanding balance due to the Planning Department must be paid prior to making a Building Permit application.
-Applications for Building Permits will not be accepted or processed while there is an outstanding balance due. - F. Obtain a Grading Permit from the Santa Cruz County Building Official. - G. Obtain an Encroachment Permit from the Department of Public Works for all offsite work performed in the County road right-of-way. - H. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder) within 30 days from the effective date of this permit. - II.
+Applications for Building Permits will not be accepted or processed while there is an outstanding balance due. - F. Obtain a Grading Permit from the Santa Cruz County Building Official. - G. Obtain an Encroachment Permit from the Department of Public Works for all offsite work performed in the County road right-of-way. - H. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder) within 30 days from the effective date of this permit.

+II.
 Prior to issuance of a Building Permit the applicant/owner shall: